ShiyuFan0820/CSLearningNote/DailyPractice/20240111_csv_and_pandas_library.md

 2. Create a Turtle screen and set the map picture as the background.
 3. Get the x and y cordinations of provinces on the screen.
 4. Let users enter the name, one name at one time.
-5. Check if the name in the name data file, if it is, show the corresponding position on the map and add one score to the total score.
+5. Check if the name in the name data file, if it is, show the corresponding position on the map by creating a turtle to draw the name, and add one score to the total score.
+6. When the game is end, check which provinces are answered right, using for loop add the provinces which are not answered in a missing list.

 **The code is:**

+1. Get the cordinations of all provinces:
 ```py
 # Get the cordinations of all provinces:
 from turtle import Turtle, Screen